mnm-team/p4-sdn/README.md

 + The [simple\_switch](simple_switch) examples illustrate how a normal switch can be implemented by P4-based SDN.

-+ As a switch cannot work properly in a network topology containing loops, we show a more advanced example, [ARPcache](ARPcache), to cope with that problem.
++ As a switch cannot work properly in a network topology containing loops, we present a more advanced example, [ARPcache](ARPcache), to cope with that problem.

 + The controller can measure the data throughput of a switch's port, or the number of packets matched by a certain rule in a switch.